FOR THE PUBLIC

 You can engage a funeral director to help you with the funeral.
 A list of funeral directors is given here.
 Depending on your religion, the funeral ceremonial rites and costs may vary widely.
 A funeral can be as simple or as elaborate in accordance with the wishes of the deceased or family.
 The following are some points to consider:

-– If you are holding the wake in a private/landed property and need to use part of the road outside, you will need to seek approval from the Land Transport Authority and apply for a Temporary Occupation Licence (TOL) from the Singapore Land Authority (SLA) and pay the requisite TOL fee.
+- If you are holding the wake in a private/landed property and need to use the public roads and/or walkways, you will need to apply for a Temporary Occupation Licence (TOL) from Singapore Land Authority (SLA) at https://app1.sla.gov.sg/tol and pay the prevailing TOL fee.
+Applicants will be required to comply with the requirements of the Land Transport Authority (LTA) and Traffic Police (TP).
+A separate application with LTA and TP is not required.

 After cremation, the ashes of the deceased can be stored at home or in a columbarium.
 Niches are available at the 3 government-managed columbaria and many other private columbaria.
 You will need to bring your NRIC and the original Death Certificate to book for a niche.
 Booking of niches in government-managed columbaria can also be done online.